The Christmas Markets of Münster

 X-MS on the Harsewinkelplatz

-Our last stop is at Münsters newest Christmas market, opened for the first time this year, with a focus on goods that are local to Münster, sustainably made, and creative.
-Also to be spotted here among all the stands and market-goers is the ‘cherry pillar’ statue, a part of the Münster Skulptur Projekt, which one of our fellows, Julie, is currently researching!
+Our last stop is at Münsters newest Christmas market, with a focus on goods that are local to Münster, sustainably made, and creative.
+Also to be spotted here among all the stands and market-goers is the ‘cherry pillar’ statue, a part of the Münster Skulptur Projekt, which one of our 2023 fellows, Elisha, was researching!
 Showing works of international art for free in public spaces, the project began in 1977 and is celebrated every ten years.

 © Alison Seiler